williamalonso/puppeteer/README.md

 - 02: We screenshot a webpage;
 - 03: We try to sign in a webpage;
 - 04: We extract data from a page based on a word;
+- 05: We fill a website form with fake data

 ---